hrimfisk/hrimfisk.github.io/_posts/2024-03-05-diablo2-style-item-generator.md

 }
 </style>

-This project was accepted into the AAU 2024 Spring Show and the image below is my poster
+This project was accepted into the AAU 2024 Spring Show and the image below is my poster<br>
+If you are having trouble viewing any images, open them in a new tab<br>
+The item tooltips in the poster are also in a list of scrollable screenshots below
 <div class="dont-print">
   <img src="/assets/springShowPoster.png" alt="closePalette" width="800" height="1200">
   This is the video I created for the presentation
-<iframe width="760" height="425" src="https://www.youtube.com/embed/G4J9fVMO-6c?si=ryjLk9EauMmLR92t" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<iframe width="760" height="425" id="d2project" src="https://www.youtube.com/embed/G4J9fVMO-6c?si=ryjLk9EauMmLR92t" title="Presentation Video" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
 </div>
+Here are some screenshots
 <div class="dont-print">
   <body>
     <div class="scroll-container">